isaackogan/TikTokLive/README.md

 ### Custom Events

-- `UnknownEvent` - Events not currently tracked by TikTokLive as they have not been reverse engineered
+- `ConnectEvent` - Triggered when the Webcast connection is initiated
+- `DisconnectEvent` - Triggered when the Webcast connection closes (including the livestream ending)
+- `LiveEndEvent` - Triggered when the livestream ends
+- `LivePausedEvent` - Triggered when the livestream is paused
+- `LiveUnpausedEvent` - Triggered when the livestream is unpaused
 - `FollowEvent` - Triggered when a user in the livestream follows the streamer
 - `ShareEvent` - Triggered when a user shares the livestream
-- `LiveEndEvent` - Triggered when the livestream ends
-- `ConnectEvent` - Triggered when the Webcast connection is initiated
-- `DisconnectEvent` - Triggered when the Webcast connection closes (including the livestream ending)
+- `UnknownEvent` - Events not currently tracked by TikTokLive as they have not been reverse-engineered

 ### Proto Events